swesos2018/swesos2018.github.io/index.md

 Systems-of-systems (SoS) is a topic of increasing importance as the digitalization of society accelerates.
 An SoS refers to a situation where a number of independent systems collaborate to create a value that they cannot achieve individually.

 The Swedish Workshop on the Engineering of Systems-of-Systems (SWESoS) has the primary purpose of creating a meeting place for researchers and practitioners interested in systems-of-systems.
 The workshop is an informal event, focusing on presentation of results and ongoing research, to stimulate interaction among the researchers.
-Following two successful events in Stockholm (2015) and Göteborg (2016), the third workshop in the series will be held in Linköping.
+Following two successful events in Stockholm (2015) and Göteborg (2016), the third workshop in the series will be held in Linköping on November 22, 2018.

 ## Topics of interest

-The scope of the workshop is all aspects related to systems of systems engineering.
+The scope of the workshop is all aspects related to systems-of-systems engineering.
 This includes, but is not restricted to, the following topics **when applied to systems-of-systems**:

+- Architecture
 - Autonomous and cooperative systems
 - Business models, including software ecosystems
 - Case studies of applications in different domains